When You Don't Know ... Are You Willing to Ask for Help?

 Sad to say, I'm not perfect.

-I am certain every language has its own ways that ...
+I am certain every language has its own ways that might not make absolute sense in terms of spelling ...